The Wildfowl & Wetlands Trust (WWT) is a leading UK conservation organisation saving wetlands for wildlife and people across the world.

 Hammersmith (Piccadilly, District and Hammersmith & Ciy) and then a 10 minute bus ride (see ‘by bus’).

 The Centre is situated on Sustrans Cycle Route 4, which includes access from the River Thames towpath.
-Cycling makes for an environmentally friendly and pleasant way to arrive at the centre and in addition to standard cycle racks there are fifty secure bike cages (please supply your own lock).
+Cycling makes for an environmentally friendly and pleasant way to arrive by bicycle at the centre and in addition to standard cycle racks there are fifty secure bike cages (please supply your own lock).
+If you’ve never done a long trek on a bike, we suggest that you read the full guide here on how to prepare.

 WWT London Wetland Centre